I’m a big fan of loops.

 I have a huge collection of drum loops, synth loops, bass loops, etc. which I have gathered over the years.

 Loops can give your music edge when used right – especially drum loops.
 With minimal effort, you get professionally sounding drum tracks almost instantly.

 But what is a loop you might ask?

-What is a loop you may ask.
-Bascially, it’s a sample which is repeated.
-Loops used in a modern electronic music are usually a sequence of drums, basslines or melodies of a certain length recorded to audio file and when played repeatedly they sound like a piece of composition that keeps repeating seamlessly.
+Bascially, it’s a short clip (a few seconds) that when duplicated in your music software, will repeat the same rhythm or melody.
+Loops used in modern electronic music are usually a sequence of drums, basslines or melodies of a certain length, recorded to an audio file.
+When those audio files are played together in repetition, they sound like a musical composition.

-Most of the commercial and free sample packs you can buy or download all over the net contains loops.
-Loops in these packs are usually 4, 8 or 16 bars long and the tempo varies according the genre.
+Most of the commercial and free sample packs you can buy or download, contain loops.
+Loops in these packs are usually 4, 8 or 16 bars long and the tempo varies according to the genre.

-This tutorial video will show you how you can mix drumloops with your kick drum to quickly create a nice groove.
-You’ll learn how to sync loops that are on a different tempo via the time stretch function in FL Studio.
-Also some very basic equalization is covered.
+The tutorial video below will show you how you can mix drum loops with your kick drum to quickly create a nice groove.
+You’ll also learn how to sync loops (that are in a different tempo) via the time stretch function in FL Studio.
+Furthermore, some very basic equalization is covered.

 If loops are something you want to explore further, don’t forget to check my tutorial on how to add variation to a loop.